Licensure Requirements and Application Procedures

-Refer to the Licensure Checklist (Fall 2022) for an initial Indiana Instructional license to ensure you have met all requirements before applying.
+Review the Licensure Checklist for an initial Indiana Instructional license to ensure you have met all requirements before applying.

-Licensure Program completers will receive an Indiana Initial Instructional license under Rules for Educator Preparation and Accountability (REPA 3).
+Licensure Program completers will receive an Indiana Initial Instructional or Administrative license (based on selected program) REPA 3.
+REPA 3 refers to the current licensing pattern and stands for Rules for Educator Preparation and Accountability 3.
 Licensure actions are legally binding and vary by licensing types, statutes, patterns, and rules within Indiana.
-Licensing Advisors/Officers and the OTEL team will serve as your liaison between Purdue University, the Indiana Department of Education, as well as other state, national, and international licensure boards and agencies.
+Our Licensing Advisors/Officers and the OTEL team will serve as your liaison between Purdue University, the Indiana Department of Education, as well as other state, national, and international licensure boards and agencies.

 Curious about what exactly you will be qualified/licensed to teach?
 Learn more via the Indiana Assignment Code.
 The Assignment Code is a document used by administrators and educators to determine the appropriate license for a teaching, administrative or school services assignment in an Indiana accredited school.
 Still not sure what classes or grade levels you are licensed to teach?
 Contact the Office of Teacher Education and Licensure (OTEL) for further clarification.

 Applying for Your Initial License